Carlosjr5/sem/.github/ISSUE_TEMPLATE/issue-25.md

 ### Success End Condition

-A report is available.
+A report of all the cities in a district organised by largest population to smallest is available.

-### Failed End Condition

-No report is produced.

 ### Primary Actor

-HR Advisor.
+Group 7

 ### Trigger